mmgoodnow/podible/README.md

 ## Notes
 - Library is scanned on each request (no persistent index).
 - `bookId` is a slug of `author-title` from folder names.
-- Chapter times fall back to rough sequencing if ffprobe is absent.